MineTrax/minetrax.github.io/docs/web/site-settings.md

 The maximum number of players that can be linked to a single web account.
 Default is 1.

 ### 5. Account Link Success Command
 The command to execute when the account link is successful.
 This command will be executed on the server.
-You can use this to give rewards to the player for linking their account. {PLAYER} will be replaced with the player name.
+You can use this to give rewards to the player for linking their account. \{PLAYER\} will be replaced with the player name.

 Eg:
 ```